-The Red Head Gallery, celebrating its 27th anniversary in 2017, is a professional artists’ cooperative committed to exhibiting the work of established and emerging artists and to encouraging work that is critically engaged within a wide range of contemporary discourse.
+The Red Head Gallery, is a professional artists’ collective committed to exhibiting the work of established and emerging artists and to encourage work that is critically engaged within a wide range of contemporary discourse.

 Red Head artists create images and objects, manipulate spaces both theoretical and physical, participate in and organize events, and seek out opportunities to interact with other arts organizations locally, nationally, and internationally.
 Member artists have made The Red Head Gallery a continually evolving success and a place where significant careers are nurtured and sustained.
 Red Head artists, both past and present, maintain a high profile and consistently attract critical attention.
 The gallery's exhibitions have been highlighted and reviewed in noted newspapers, national and international art magazines and journals, on television, and in critically engaged blogs and web art sites.

 The entity that is The Red Head Gallery is more than meets the eye.
 It is the embodiment of a concept as well as a physical space.
 It is a reflection of its seventeen artist-members who inspire, challenge and support one another's practices through exhibitions and exchanges that bring their work to the wider community.
 The Red Head Gallery is also a community that facilitates engagement within the visual arts, for networking, and socializing, and contributing to meaningful discourse.

 The collective has exhibited at the Hermes Gallery in New Brunswick, Blink Gallery in Ottawa, at ARC Gallery in Chicago, at the Kunsthaus Santa Fe in San Miguel de Allende, Mexico, and continues to pursue additional exchanges with other galleries abroad.
 The work of current and past Red Head artists can be found at the Art Gallery of Ontario, the National Gallery of Canada and in major institutions and collections across the country and around the world.